omab/python-social-auth/docs/exceptions.rst

     the social account, probably because the user lacks a password or another social account.

-``StopPipeline``
-    Used internally by pipelines to stop the halt the process.

 ``AuthStateMissing``
     The state parameter is missing from the server response.